-Out Leadership’s Business Climate Index for the 50 United States is an assessment of states’ performance on LGBT+ inclusion.
-It measures the impact government policies and prevalent attitudes have on the LGBT+ people residing in each state, quantifying the economic imperatives for inclusion and the costs of discrimination.
+Out Leadership’s Business Climate Index for the 50 United States is an assessment of states’ performance on LGBTQ+ inclusion.
+It measures the impact government policies and prevalent attitudes have on the LGBTQ+ people residing in each state, quantifying the economic imperatives for inclusion and the costs of discrimination.
 It equips business leaders and policymakers with a clear sense of the most impactful steps states can take to make themselves more hospitable to forward-thinking, innovative, inclusive businesses.

 out of a possible 100 points

-There are no statewide nondiscrimination protections for LGBT+ people in South Dakota.
+There are no statewide nondiscrimination protections for LGBTQ+ people in South Dakota.
 Changing the gender markers on a birth certificate requires a court order, and a driver’s license requires either a court order, an amended birth certificate, or an affidavit from a doctor attesting to a medical gender transition.
 However, there are non-discrimination policies in certain cities that include sexual orientation and gender identity.
 More cities are also exploring home-rule status, which would allow more inclusive non-discrimination policies to be passed.

 It’s legal to discriminate against potential adoptive parents on religious grounds.
 Conversion therapy is legal in the state.
 There are no protections for youths in foster care, specifically, though there are more general rules stipulating that social services clients can’t be subject to discrimination.

 South Dakota has a religious exemption law as of 2021.
 The state’s Governor and U.S. Senators have a track record of speaking and legislating against LGBTQ+ equality